-Although the tag line to this website says “One family’s attempts to live in a more planet-friendly way” it’s a bit out of date now.
+The tag line to this website says “One family’s attempts to live in a more planet-friendly way”.
+In literal terms, it’s a bit out of date now.
 The family has grown up and moved on.
-So Quinta do Vale is basically me, Wendy, plus an extended ‘family’ of all the wonderful people who’ve come to visit, volunteer and help out here.
+But as the work here at Quinta do Vale has evolved and deepened, I am leaving it unchanged in recognition of the extended ‘family’ of all the wonderful people who’ve come to visit, volunteer, attend courses and workshops and otherwise participate here.

 There was no chance, with land prices and ownership patterns being as they are in the UK, that I could afford to do any of this there.
 So I came here instead.

-I grew up on the fringes of a small market town in southern England (now a soulless suburban sprawl) at a time when things like growing all our own fruit and vegetables, keeping chickens, wasting nothing, and living in a house without central heating on which we did all our own maintenance was a perfectly ‘normal’ and natural way to live.
+I grew up on the fringes of a small market town in southern England at a time when things like growing all our own fruit and vegetables, keeping chickens, wasting nothing, and living in a house without central heating on which we did all our own maintenance was a perfectly ‘normal’ and natural way to live.
 Nobody thought twice about it.

-I studied biology at university in the 1970s, but didn’t finish.
+I studied biology and ecology at university in the 1970s, but didn’t finish.
 Something essential was missing.
-I had no sense of what it was at the time, only that being directed away from the big picture into ever more narrow academic specialisation felt instintively wrong and the subject had lost its ‘juice’.
+I had no sense of what it was at the time, only that being directed away from the big picture into ever more narrow academic specialisation felt instinctively wrong and the subject had lost its ‘juice’.
 How could something so lifeless successfully model life?